zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 ## **STEP 3:** Create a Zeppelin Notebook

 A notebook is a web-based interface for data analysis, data discovery, data visualization and collaboration.
 To create a notebook:
 1. In the Oracle Machine Learning home page, click **Notebooks.** The Notebooks page opens.
 2. In the Notebooks page, click **Create.** The Create Notebook window appears.
 3. In the **Name** field, provide a name for the notebook.

-    4. In the **Comments** field, enter comments, if any
+4. In the **Comments** field, enter comments, if any.
 5. In the **Connections** field, select a connection in the drop-down list.
 By default, the `Global` connection group is assigned.
 6. Click **OK.** The notebook is created and it opens in the notebook editor.

 **Note:** For Oracle Autonomous Database, a connection is automatically established provided you have the appropriate interpreter binding specified and import the oml package.

 ### **Step 3.1** Connect to the Python Interpreter